scorbo2/musicplayer/docs/developer_extensions.md

 <-- [Back to musicplayer documentation](../README.md)

-# Developer overview: Using `app-extensinos` to extend the application
+# Developer overview: Using `app-extensions` to extend the application

 The abstract `ExtensionManager` class in the `app-extensions` library is deceptively powerful.
 This class can scan a given directory for jar files, and then examine those jar files to see